Japan's wholesale inflation hits record high as price pressure broadens - NewsBreak

 Japan's wholesale inflation hits record high as price pressure broadens

-TOKYO, Dec 10 (Reuters) - Japan's wholesale inflation hit a record 9.0% in November, pushing gains for a ninth straight month, a sign upward pressure on prices from supply bottlenecks and rising raw material costs were broadening.
+TOKYO (Reuters) -Japan’s wholesale inflation hit a record 9.0% in November, pushing gains for a ninth straight month, a sign upward pressure on prices from supply bottlenecks and rising raw material costs were broadening.

 The rising cost pressures, coupled with a weak yen that inflates the price of imported goods, add to pain for the world’s third-largest economy as it emerges from a consumption slump caused by the coronavirus pandemic.